phpbb/quickinstall/README.md

 Download the latest QuickInstall and unzip it.
 Copy everything into your QuickInstall folder **except for the `boards/`, `sources/` and `settings/` folders**.

 ### Upgrading from QuickInstall 1.1.8 or older
-Download the latest QuickInstall and unzip it into your QuickInstall folder **except for the `boards/` and `sources/` folders**.
+Download the latest QuickInstall and unzip it into your QuickInstall folder **except for the `boards/`, `sources/` and `settings/` folders**.

-If upgrading from QuickInstall 1.1.8, point your browser to the Profiles page, make sure the new settings are in order and Save.
+If upgrading from QuickInstall 1.1.8, point your browser to the Profiles page, make sure the settings are in order and click "Save".

-If upgrading from QuickInstall 1.1.6 or older, make sure the new `settings/` folder is writable by PHP and point your browser to your QuickInstall folder.
-QuickInstall will convert your old config to a profile named "Default" which you can choose to rename after it has been created.
+If upgrading from QuickInstall earlier than 1.1.8, make sure the new `settings/` folder is writable by PHP and point your browser to your QuickInstall folder.
+QuickInstall will convert your old `qi_config.cfg` to a settings profile named "default".
+Make sure the settings are in order and click "Save".

 ## Support and Bugs
 You can receive support at: https://www.phpbb.com/customise/db/official_tool/phpbb3_quickinstall/support